mszajna/await-cps/README.md

 ### Interoperability

-`await-cps.java/future-call` applies a CPS function and returns a Java 8 `CompletableFuture` that can be used with *promesa*, *manifold* or `deref`.
+`await-cps.java/future-call` applies a CPS function and returns its result as a `CompletableFuture`.

-`CompletableFuture`s can be awaited using `await-cps.java/completed`.
-*Manifold* and *core.async* deliver awaitable functions for abstractions of their own.
+Within an asynchronous function `CompletableFuture`s can be awaited using `await-cps.java/complete`. *Manifold* and *core.async* deliver awaitable CPS functions for `deferred`s and channels.

 ```clojure
 (require '[await-cps.java :as j]